tobiasemrich/SchafkopfRL/README.md

 3. A new policy is trained trying to make good decision more likely and bad decisions less likely using PPO
 4. Replace the current policy by the new one and go back to 2.

+Currently, there are two policy networks available:

+- Linear: Using a 1D vector state representation of the current game state and an Actor-Critic Network that has a linear input layer.
+- LSTM: Using a complex state representation (e.g., representing played cards as sequences) and an Actor-Critic Network that also hast LSTM input layers.
 ### State and Action Space (LSTM variant)

 The <b>state space </b> consists of three parts (necessary bits in brackets):